wp-plugins/hottaimoijiruna/readme.txt

 = Will this run on every Wordpress page and post? =

-Yes.
-But if the post or page doesn't have an id="jikan" element defined, it will quit before the first call.
+Nope, only on pages where you call hottaimoijiruna(), and it will quit before the first call if there is a problem.

 = Do you have an example? =